DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Welcome to the endless game of conscious participation in the mystery of existence itself.**

+# Chapter 11: Practical Implementation Guide

-# Chapter 11: The Principles of Liberation
+### Chapter 11: The Principles of Liberation

 *"The most potent weapon in the hands of the oppressor is the mind of the oppressed."* - Steve Biko